martinseener/Hebato/README.md

 ## Copyright and License

-This little tool was made by Martin Seener (c) 2014 Feel free to contribute!
+This little tool was made by Martin Seener (c) 2014-2016 Feel free to contribute!
 Use feature branches for new stuff or bugfixes before you submit them to me!
-And please sign-off your commits!

-Released under the GNU GPLv2
+Released under the MIT License.
+License file is attached in this repository.